DragonSenses/Curiosity/TypeScript/5. Object Types/object-types.md

 //   The type 'readonly [3, 4]' is 'readonly' and cannot be assigned to the mutable type '[number, number]'.
 ```

 Here, `distanceFromOrigin` never modifies its elements, but expects a mutable tuple.
-Since `point`’s type was inferred as `readonly [3, 4]`, it won’t be compatible with `[number, number]` since that type can’t guarantee `point`’s elements won’t be mutated.
+Since `point`'s type was inferred as `readonly [3, 4]`, it won't be compatible with `[number, number]` since that type can't guarantee `point`'s elements won't be mutated.